Edwuan-thecoder/FizzBuzzApp/README.md

  I would make sure security key is hidden.

  I would also make sure the server can handle more traffic on it as well.

+ And mainly add some Docker containers for ease of use for others, which I would've here but again for this small web app didn't think it was necessary.